ok-sarthak/Vector_Browser/README.md

 ## 📖 Overview

 Vector Browser is a modern, lightweight web browser built on the Electron framework, leveraging Chromium's powerful rendering engine.
-Designed with user experience and privacy in mind, Vector Browser offers a seamless browsing experience with advanced features like private browsing, bookmark management, download tracking, and comprehensive cookie control.
+Designed with user experience and privacy in mind, Vector Browser offers a seamless browsing experience with advanced features like bookmark management, download tracking, and comprehensive cookie control.

 This project demonstrates advanced Electron development techniques, including custom UI implementation, IPC (Inter-Process Communication), session management, and webview integration.